PlanatechSolutions/xllplus-support/QL_Containers/readme.md

 To acquire a license for commercial usage, please refer to http://www.planatechsolutions.com/store/.

-Copyright © Planatech Solutions Ltd, 2021.
+Copyright ï¿½ Planatech Solutions Ltd, 2021.
 All rights reserved.
 All trademarks are the properties of their respective owners.